|

 and Trebizond emperors.

-meaning "victory of a man/warrior," from Greek
+"victory," hence "victory of a

 ANDRUS:

-Estonian form of Andrew,
+Estonian form of

 meaning "man; warrior."